Do you like cooking for the holidays? Do you make sweet treats?

 Once the mixture becomes golden clear, pour it into a pie dish.
 Turn the dish frequently to evenly coat the bottom.

-To serve, place a serving plate upside down on top of the baking dish.
-And invert the flan onto the plate.
+But for presentation, pop them out of the pie dish by placing a serving plate upside down on top of the pie dish and inverting the flan onto the plate.

-I prefer mine a little chilled, so I cool it in the fridge for 2 hours.
+I prefer mine a little chilled, so I cool it in the fridge for 2 hours before serving.

 Here is a great video that essentially demonstrates the process of making egg-based flans.
 I'm using more eggs in my recipe.
 And I'd probably skip the salt altogether, but the lime zest is very tempting and may have to be incorporated in my normal flan routine.
 It's a short video.
 Check it out.